steqeq/0000/docs/understand/cmake_packages.rst

 Using the HIP single-source programming model
 ---------------------------------------------

-Source code written in the HIP dialect of C++ typically use the `.hip` extension.
+Source code written in the HIP dialect of C++ typically uses the `.hip` extension.
 When the HIP CMake language is enabled, it will automatically associate such source files with the HIP toolchain being used.